ezinkow/employee-directory/README.md

 ## About This Project:

-This was a homework assignment as part of the Northwestern Coding Bootcamp to build an application to organize and search employees in a database.
+This app is an application to organize and search employees in a database.

 This was built with React.